Death on the Nile (2022 film): Plot

 The following morning, Louise discovers Linnet has been shot in the head and her valuable necklace has been stolen.
-Poirot, assisted by Bouc, interrogates the guests, each of whom bears a grudge against Linnet or would benefit from her death.
+Poirot, assisted by Bouc, interrogates the guests, each of whom bears a vendetta against Linnet or would benefit from her death.
 The area around the boat is dredged and the murder weapon is found, wrapped in Van Schuyler's scarf.
 Poirot also reveals that Euphemia hired him to investigate Rosalie.
 When Rosalie storms off, she discovers Louise's body with money and her throat slit.
 Poirot suspects Louise blackmailed Linnet's killer.

 Poirot and Simon interrogate Bouc.
-He found Linnet dead and stole her necklace to gain financial freedom from his mother, but panicked and put it in Euphemia's belongings.
-Bouc witnessed Louise's murder, but before he can reveal the killer, he is shot through the throat and dies.
-Poirot chases the killer, but only finds the discarded gun.
+He found Linnet dead and stole her necklace to gain financial freedom from his mother, but panicked, putting it in Euphemia's belongings.
+Bouc witnessed Louise's murder, but before as he is about to reveal the killer, he is fatally shot through the throat.
+Poirot chases the hooded killer, who escapes, leaving behind only the gun.

-Locking the surviving guests in the boat's saloon, Poirot reveals that Simon killed Linnet, with Jackie as the mastermind.
+Locking the remaining guests in the boat's saloon, Poirot reveals that Simon killed Linnet, with Jackie as the mastermind.
 They are still lovers and arranged Simon's romance with Linnet to inherit her wealth.
 Simon drugged Poirot's champagne, and Jackie shot a blank at Simon, who faked his injury with paint stolen from Euphemia.
 While Jackie distracted Bouc and Rosalie, Simon killed Linnet, returned to the saloon, and shot his own leg, muffled by the scarf.
-Jackie killed Louise with Windlesham's scalpel and Bouc with Andrew's gun.
+Jackie later killed Louise with Windlesham's scalpel and Bouc with Andrew's gun.

-As a final clue, Poirot reveals that the handkerchief used in the fake shooting, recovered along with the gun, had faded to pink instead of brown, proving the stains were not blood.
-Faced with Poirot's irrefutable proof, Jackie embraces Simon and shoots him through the back, killing them both with one shot.
+A final piece of evidence is the handkerchief used in the fake shooting, recovered along with the gun, which has faded to pink instead of brown, proving the stains are not blood.
+Faced with Poirot's irrefutable proof, Jackie embraces Simon, shooting him through the back and thus killing them both with one shot.
 As the passengers disembark, Poirot is unable to voice his feelings to Salome.

 Six months later, a clean-shaven Poirot visits Salome's club to watch her rehearse.